cioran0/chuckfact/README.md

 # chuckfact
 Hey!
-So here's the code for the production build of react [chuckfact.com](https://www.chuckfact.com) website using [chucknorris.io API](https://api.chucknorris.io/) by @matchilling.
+So here's the code for the production build of react [chuckfact.com](https://www.chuckfact.com) website using [chucknorris.io API](https://api.chucknorris.io/).
 I used [axios](https://www.npmjs.com/package/react-axios?activeTab=readme) to access the API in REACT.
 *You can look at the relevant **REACT source from the development build in the src** folder *Not for profit, not related to or in any way endorsed by Chuck Norris, just a fan demonstrating some front end skills using an api that is free.